TENTATIVE SYMPOSIUM SCHEDULE

 Visionary DMO Board Leadership: Seize Tomorrow, Today

-Rick Antonson, former CEO of Tourism Vancouver and Destinations International Board Chair inspires Destination Leaders to envision to future.
+Rick Antonson, former CEO of Tourism Vancouver and Destinations International Board Chair inspires Destination Leaders to envision the future.
 We are operating in a world of disrupted plans – a spinning new world where thinking like a Cathedral builder can provide a proven mindset for the coming years.
 This keynote is a catalyst to deeper, broader envisioning – and action.

 Rick shares lessons from decades managing skeptics, taking on the enemies of fresh ideas and keeping a workforce focused, motivated and productive.
 He asserts that "Cutting Edge Leaders" adapt their tools, revise passions, anticipate the need for new markets, shift plans and embrace awkward ideas – to benefit current and future employees, and their community – beyond this quarter, this year — into the long term.